z11a/HD2SDK-CommunityEdition/README.md

 ### Features
 - **Listed Found Archives** so you don't manually have to select and load Archives by their IDs
+- **Easy Naming and Exporting Patches** so that modding is as seamless as possible
 - **Descriptions** for all actions in the tool
 - **Default Archive Button** for the one that patches should be made from
 - **Better Error Handling** for more detailed error messages for when things go wrong